jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 ## Chapter 09

-Review Questons Chapter 09
+Review Questions Chapter 09

-1) What user account has superuser privillege in Linux?
+1) What user account has superuser privilege in Linux?
 d. ```root```

 2) Which command do you use to temporarily elevate your user's privilege to the superuser (root)?